pinnaculum/galacteek/README.rst

 (an AppImage for Linux or a .dmg image for osx) from the releases_ page.

+The main images are built from the *master* branch.
+Latest (development) images are built from the *pimp-my-dweb* branch.
+They contain new features like DID (IPID) support.

 If you use any other system or want to install the software manually you can always install from PyPI.